iesorokin/om-orchestrator/README.md

-# om-orchestrator
+# Orchestrator
-Service for orchestrating order
+Camunda is BPMN engine.
+This microservice provides

+## Summary
+This microservice provides API for interaction with BPMN diagrams.